-Types of Tenant eviction processes in South Africa
+Types of tenant evictions in South Africa

-There are 3 Tenant eviction procedures:
+There are 3 tenant eviction procedures:

 1. Normal eviction process